 1. Early up, late to bed

-You have probably heard of the term 'golden hour'.
+The best time in the day to take a photo is the 'golden hour'.
 In short, these are the edges of the day, where the sun rises and the sun sets.
-In the first or last hour (the golden hour), the light is less bright, much warmer and you can shoot those pictures you always get in magazines comes across.
+In the first or last hour (the golden hour), the light is less bright, much warmer and you can shoot those pictures you always have in magazines comes across.
 Especially on a bright summer day, this is a big tip, because otherwise you will get photos with very bright light.
 Cool in itself, but just less beautiful.

 A tip anyway: you will have nicer pictures if a cloud passes by every now and then.
 Also looks nicer in photos than just a clear blue sky.
 The famous photographer Alain Rumpf added that as a tip.